Bedfordshire Golf Club - Exceptional Service Awards

 Trevor with Marjorie and below receiving Trevor's award from Past President, John Farnworth

 Trevor joined Bedfordshire Golf Club in 1972.
 He had a unique golf swing the result of a childhood accident.
 At age 11 he had broken his arm badly and it was forever after crooked.
 He had been told at that time that he could not now expect to play any sport.
 But typically he found his own path and as a golfer became very competent and competitive.
-Many members will have discovered that he was also a very knowledgable golfer, understanding golfing etiquette, the complexities of the rulebook and the current handicapping system better than anyone.
+Many members will have discovered that he was also a very knowledgeable golfer, understanding golfing etiquette, the complexities of the rule-book and the current handicapping system better than anyone.
 But above all he was great fun to play golf with.
 He had a mischievous sense of humour enjoying tales of golfing mishaps but also very willing to laugh at himself.

 Trevor retired from teaching in July 1998 and within 10 days he had been co-opted to act as Club General Manager thus, somewhat to his chagrin, missing out on his six weeks of summer holidays.
 He performed this task admirably and without salary until the new manager was appointed.
 Those of you closely involved in Club affairs in the years just before and after the move to Stagsden will know just how challenging those times were.